Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/5 - Operating Systems/70 - Protection and Security.md

 Protection and security

-Again, we haven't taken t
+Again, we haven't taken this in class and the topic is way too vague..

 > [!warning] This section is AI slop because i lack the notes for it.. feel free to replace it with your notes.